-Iran plans 20% uranium enrichment 'as soon as possible' - Up News Info
+Iran Plans 20% Uranium Enrichment 'As Soon As Possible' - Up News Info

 Israel, which under Prime Minister Benjamin Netanyahu has continued to criticize Iran’s nuclear program, offered no immediate comment Saturday.

-As of now, Iran is enriching uranium up to 4.5 per cent, in violation of the accord’s limit of 3.67 per cent.
+As of now, Iran is enriching uranium up to 4.5%, in violation of the accord’s limit of 3.67%.
 Experts say Iran now has enough low-enriched uranium stockpiled for at least two nuclear weapons, if it chose to pursue them.
 Iran long has maintained its nuclear program is peaceful.

 Iran separately has begun construction on a new site at Fordo, according to satellite photos obtained by The Associated Press in December.